charlesclz03/flowforge/DOCS/atomic-design/ATOMIC_DESIGN_COMPLETE.md

 ## 🎉 Mission Accomplished

-FlowForge has been **successfully refactored** to follow full Atomic Design principles.
+Freestyla has been **successfully refactored** to follow full Atomic Design principles.
 The entire codebase now follows a clean, scalable, and maintainable architecture.

 ---